Skip to main content

 Google Search Console

-If your container needs to be able to connect to GSC.
-It should be enabled via linkedExternalSources during creation or updating of custom metric container.
-You need to include googleSearchConsole in the array.
-Once enabled, publish a new version of container code and during runtime externalSources will include configuration googleSearchConsole option.
+If your container needs to connect to GSC, it should be enabled via linkedExternalSources during creation or updating of the custom metric container.
+Include googleSearchConsole in the array.
+Once enabled, publish a new version of the container code.
+During runtime, context.externalSources will include the googleSearchConsole configuration.

 npx @deepcrawl/oreo@latest config set --name=apiUrl --value=https://api.staging.lumar.io/graphql